 Knorr Bouillon cubes are quick and easy to use in all your recipes to enhance flavor.

 The flavors come in chicken, beef and vegetable.
 Knorr also has gravies, noodle meals, and much more.

-My Grandmother and Mother used Knorr products.
+My Grandmother and Mother used these cubes also.
 I just kept the tradition going.
 It trickled down further to my Daughter, she uses them also.
 I have tried other brands but in my opinion they just weren't as good as "KNORR".
 I am not trying to advertise nor am I affiliated with them in any way.
-This is just a product that works well for me in my kitchen and I want to share it with you hopeing it will work for you too.
+This is just a product that works well for me in my kitchen and I want to share the information with you as well.

 © 2011 Ramona